Belar/BearTheme/README.md

 ###Contribute
 If you find element which you would like to include in the BearTheme, please submit an issue (preferably with example code if it's syntax related) or a pull request.
+Also, if you created a new theme, consider adding it to Themes for Brackets.

 Good luck with your themes, have fun. :)